SophoanMeas/watz-cookin/README.md

 # Description

-Watz-Cookin-N is an application where users are able to find a large variety based on different factors.
+Watz-Cookin is an application where users are able to find a large variety based on different factors.
 Follow along as we develop this tasty app.

 # Table of Contents